adobe/imscli/DOCUMENTATION.md

 ### Exchange

-Performs the "cluster authorization token exchange" flow", exchanging a valid token for another valid token for the same user in a different IMS Org.
+Performs the "cluster authorization token exchange flow", exchanging a valid access token for another access token for the same user in a different IMS Org.

 ### Validate